-Mission Foundation Movement is a registered Non-Profit Organization as Firms and Society in 2004, under Govt. of Mizoram governed by a Board Committee.
-The Organization had a Vision of Young people to improve their occupational skills and technical knowledge of various training courses and work under various community developments.
+Mission Foundation Movement is a registered Non-Profit Organization under the Firms and Societies Act in 2004, under the Government of Mizoram, and is governed by a Board Committee.
+The Organization has a vision to improve young people's occupational skills and technical knowledge through various training courses and to work on various community development projects

-There is a huge shortage of professionally qualified personnel working in the Community Pharmacyas well as Government where common people can get professional advice on their medication here in Mizoram.
-So, due to non-availability of Pharmacy College imparting Diploma course in Mizoram, MFM has taken the initiative to start a Diploma College in Aizawl.
+There is a significant shortage of professionally qualified personnel working in community pharmacies and government sectors in Mizoram, where common people can get professional advice on their medication.
+Due to the non-availability of a pharmacy college offering a diploma course in Mizoram, MFM has taken the initiative to start a diploma college in Aizawl.